- Reading Time = 5 minutes

 The ever-frugal early pioneers made use of Manitoulin’s burned cedars.
 It’s not unusual to find the oldest rails at the bottom of my fences still showing charred wood, not yet erased by two centuries of weather.
 From the ashes of disaster rose the fences of success.

-Hope is the reason these fences were built and hope keeps them up today.
+Hope is the reason these fences were built in the first place, and hope keeps them up today.
 Hope and hard work.
 Whenever I get to thinking that I work hard, I look around at fields and my humility is restored.
 It took pioneers an entire lifetime to clear a field.
 Today that takes me 3 minutes to drive across with my pickup truck.
 Their efforts are still part of the reason my country produces abundant food today.
-How can I let their fences fall into disrepair, even when pasturing cattle doesn’t make as much sense as earning money other ways?
+How can I let their fences fall into disrepair, even when pasturing cattle doesn’t make as much sense as earning money in other ways?

 Is all this rail fence stuff crazy?
 Yes, on some level.
 But for what it’s worth, every spring I’ll keep wrestling new rails into place.
 This, as I partner with people dead for decades before I was born.
 And, as the old timers say, wrestling with gravity to keep my ancient cedar rail fences “horse-high, bull-strong and pig-tight”.